Jérôme Pidoux, LL.M.

 He further advises asset managers, collective investment schemes, securities dealers and other financial institutions in relation to their activities in Switzerland, their licensing requirements, as well as the offering of financial instruments and services.

-He joined our London office in 2014.
-Prior to joining Froriep, he worked for several years in the transactional and commercial group of a business law firm in Geneva.
+He joined MLL Legal in 2014.
+Prior to joining MLL Legal, he worked for several years in the transactional and commercial group of a business law firm in Geneva.

 Rankings & Awards

 - “Dunja Koch and Jérôme Pidoux are both very responsive.
-They offer clear and practical advice.” – Legal500 EMEA, Banking & Finance, 2021,
+They offer clear and practical advice” – Legal 500 EMEA, Banking and Finance, 2021

 - “Jérôme Pidoux and Dunja Koch are very nice people to get along with.
-They are very collaborative, dedicated, proactive and reliable.” – Legal500 EMEA, Banking & Finance, 2021
+They are very collaborative, dedicated, proactive and reliable” – Legal 500 EMEA, Banking and Finance, 2021

 Deals & Cases